 Four weeks in a country is plenty of time to get a feel for the culture.
 The culture of Jordan, as in any country, is constantly changing.
-This is not a discussion of Western vs. Eastern cultures, and whether or not the changes are good; it is simply an observation of what I have noticed regarding Jordanian Culture as it stands in 2019.
-There are plenty of things that I could choose to write about, but in the interests of time I will stick to one thing I like and one I do not.
-That is, driving, and waste management.
+There are plenty of things that I could choose to write about, but I will stick with the topics of driving/cars, and waste management.

 The other cultural issue that I wish to write about is that of waste management.
-Culturally, the thinking goes that anything outside of your own property isn’t really your problem.
-This means that trash piles up along streets, in empty lots and all over beautiful natural areas like the mountains outside Petra.
+Trash is allowed to pile up along streets, in empty lots and all over beautiful natural areas like the mountains outside Petra.
 The shore of the Dead Sea has trash along it; and even Umm el-Jimal has modern litter across the site.
-There are dumpsters placed around for people to use but it seems that some people would rather drop their trash in the general vicinity of the dumpster.
-These piles of trash are just plain nasty.
-I don’t want to see your discarded ketchup flavoured chip packet or your empty 1.5 liter of fruity Fanta.
+There are dumpsters placed around for people to use but it seems that some people are happy to drop their trash in the general vicinity of the dumpster.
 Occasionally the trash is then moved into a pile and burned.
-While I appreciate that something must be done with it, (I know that collecting trash in a dump poses a series of problems of its own) I cannot see why it must be done in the middle of a busy city.
+While I appreciate that something must be done with it, (I know that collecting trash in a dump poses problems of its own) I cannot see why it must be done in the middle of a busy city.
 Unfortunately, it is.
 Occasionally as we were in both Amman and Madaba, the smell of burning trash would waft through the air.
 I know for a fact that these practices contribute greatly to pollution and degrade public health.
-If you have not guessed already; this is the part of Jordanian culture that I strongly dislike.
+Part of the problem (and this is a world-wide problem) is single use plastic.
+Traditionally, most Jordanians were/are Bedouin.
+They were used to having stuff that lasted or would degrade quickly if thrown out.
+The old mentality remains unchanged while products change.
+A good waste disposal system is a luxury.
+Collecting and disposing of trash efficiently is expensive.
+For a fairly poor country like Jordan it is much easier to do things the way they do now.
 Unsurprisingly, piles of trash really take away from enjoying an interesting city or ancient site.
 Umm el-Jimal is a fantastic site, but empty bottles and chip bags kind of take away from the feeling that you are getting a glimpse into the past.
 I sincerely hope that the ongoing efforts to clean up Jordan, and change the way that people view waste management and personal responsibility, work.
 Jordan is a beautiful country with fantastic, friendly people that will be even prettier when they are able to take care of their trash.
 I also hope, from an ecological and health standpoint that they find a way to get rid of trash then just burning it in the middle of the city.

 As I have stated; Jordan is a great country.
 The people are friendly and welcoming, and the driving is just something else.
 Most of the food is good, if somewhat monotonous (there are only so many ways to make chicken and rice and even shawarma can get boring after a while).
 I also don’t know what to make of the ketchup flavoured chips either, but that is neither here nor there.
-Overall, I think that Jordan has a fantastic culture that suffers slightly from some issues.
-But after four weeks of exploration, digging in the sand, and moving rocks, (several of which had daytime temperatures over 100 degrees) I am ready to go home.
+Overall, I think that Jordan has a fantastic culture.
+But after four weeks of exploration, digging in the sand, and moving rocks, (several of our work days had daytime temperatures over 100 degrees) I am ready to go home.
 And, like Tony Stark in Iron Man, I want a cheeseburger.
 Preferably one with lots of bacon.